ArchNInfra/alphard-inference/README.md

 - Serve predictions via FastAPI
 - Package everything into a Docker image

-It forms the foundation for deployment in later stages (Day 5: ECS/Fargate).
+It forms the foundation for deployment in later stages (ECS/Fargate).

 ---